olguinc/playwright-fmw/README.md

 - Data isolation: each execution creates unique usernames to avoid collisions.
 - Debuggability: trace, screenshots, and video are retained on failures according to config.

-## Configuration Notes

-- Base URL is configured in `playwright.config.ts`.
-- `BASE_URL` environment variable can override the default URL.
-- The framework currently runs Chromium by default and can be expanded to Firefox/WebKit.

 ## Prerequisites

 - Node.js 18 or newer